 Some issues that freelancers face are universal — things like getting paid on time, navigating taxes and managing your career.
 Freelance writing comes with its own challenges, from copyright and contract considerations to libel and slander claims.
-That’s why our team at Dinghy, together with Freelancers Union, recently brought together a panel of industry leaders to offer freelance writers key advice for running their businesses.
+That’s why our team at Dinghy recently brought together a panel of industry leaders to offer freelance writers key advice for running their businesses.

 If you missed the event, don’t sweat.
 This blog is the second in a series recapping our panelists’ key insights.
 (Also check out our first post-event blog on rates and negotiating.)